ofer987/actions-ado-testplans/bug-reporting/README.md

 # Create Bugs

-This custom workflow examines the last test run id using the Run ID or Run Name Input and creates bugs automatically for the failures in Azure DevOps
+This custom workflow examines the last test run id using the Run ID or Run Name Input and creates bugs automatically for the failures in Azure DevOps.
+Read our blog post on [Quality Engineering CoP](https://trten.sharepoint.com/sites/intr-quality-engineering-coe/SitePages/Azure-DevOps-Test-and-Bug-Automation.aspx)

 ## Samples